CMSCompOps/wtc-console/README.md

 #### Firewall config

+Ask system administrators to include port 80 to puppt config.
+If puppet is not used, then you can configure firewall yourself to bypass traffic on this port with these commands:

 * `sudo iptables -I INPUT 1 -p tcp --dport 80 -m state --state NEW,ESTABLISHED -j ACCEPT`
 * `sudo iptables -I OUTPUT 1 -p tcp --dport 80 -m state --state NEW,ESTABLISHED -j ACCEPT`
 * `sudo service iptables save`